IM-Deane/coding-challenge/POST-MORTEM.md

 ## Project Overview

 The current state of the application meets most of the basic requirements outlined in the specification.
-Currently, the application provides the user with three main functions:
+Currently, it provides the user with three main functions:

 1. The user can click any candidate row and view a list of their current